 - 1. A three to five-page essay in APA format discussing the following: - the meaning of art in the applicant's life - motivation for pursuing a career in art therapy and counseling - aptitude for working with people - areas of artistic strength and areas of possible artistic growth - This essay is in addition to the general essay on the graduate application form. - 2.
 A portfolio brought to the interview prior to enrollment.
 Candidates completing prerequisite art courses may submit a partial portfolio for review, with follow-up work submitted after completing the art prerequisites.
 (Candidates completing an electronic interview must submit the portfolio to graduate admissions prior to the interview.)
 The portfolio should contain: - At least 24 works of art representing a variety of media and techniques - An index/or subtitles describing the media, size and date the work was completed - Digital images, slides, photos, or actual works are all acceptable. - 3.
 Prerequisite coursework in art and psychology are required: - a.
-18 semester hours in studio art to include: - Drawing - Painting - Ceramics - Other studio courses can fulfill the additional credits after meeting the above three content areas - b.
-12 semester hours in psychology to include: - General Psychology - Developmental Psychology (such as Human Growth and Development, Lifespan Development, or Child and Adolescent Development, etc.) - Abnormal Psychology (or Psychopathology) - Theories of Personality, Social Psychology, Counseling Theory, or oether Psychology course, upon approval of Program Director
+18 semester hours in studio art to include: - Drawing - Painting - Three-Dimensional Media (Ceramics, Sculpture, or Equivalent)

-- c.
-At least 12 hours of the studio art and at least 9 hours of the psychology must be completed prior to starting the program.
+- Other studio courses can fulfill the additional credits after meeting the above three content areas - b.
+12 semester hours in psychology, with earned grade of 'B' or better, which must include: - Developmental Psychology (or Human Growth and Development, Lifespan Development, Child/Adolescent Psychology) - Abnormal Psychology (or Psychopathology) - c.
+Coursework in cultural studies, such as Queer Studies, Women/Gender Studies, Racial and/or Ethnic Cultural groups studies, may count towards Psychology prerequisite coursework, at the discretion of CAT facultyAt least 12 hours of the studio art and at least 9 hours of the psychology must be completed prior to starting the program.
 The remaining prerequisites must be completed within the first year of the program. - 4.
 Some experience in working with people within a human service context is highly recommended.